dalehenrich/filetree/doc/Contribute.md

 ### <a name="tests"></a> FileTree tests

-nI'm trying a little experiment with the tests in FileTree.
+I'm trying a little experiment with the tests in FileTree.
 In Monticello it is very painful to create good tests that exercise loads with various attributes, because you have to have a large number of separate tests packages and it is a royal pain to keep all of the test packages in synch ...
 You can build a bunch of resources for dictionary-based repositories (as is done for Gofer and Metacello), but it is still painful to manage the resources.

 For FileTree, I've decided to create a suite of [test repositories](https://github.com/dalehenrich/filetree/tree/master/tests/testRepositories).
 Currently there are two repositories
 [ver01](https://github.com/dalehenrich/filetree/tree/master/tests/testRepositories/ver01) and